arpitjain099/phoenix/CONTRIBUTING.md

 4. Make your changes.
 Be sure to follow the coding standards and guidelines of the project.
 5. Test your changes.
 Ensure that your code does not break any existing functionality and meets the project's quality standards.
 6. Submit a Merge Request.
-Go to the original phiphi repository on GitLab and click on "Merge Requests".
+Go to the original Phoenix repository on GitLab and click on "Merge Requests".
 Click "New Merge Request", and select your fork and branch as the source.
 Fill in the details, explaining your changes and why they should be included.